d2l-ai/d2l-en/chapter_convolutional-neural-networks/lenet.md

     print(layer.name, 'output shape:\t', X.shape)
 ```

-We can see that the height and width of the input in the convolutional layer block is reduced, layer by layer.
-The convolutional layer uses a kernel with a height and width of 5 to reduce the height and width by 4, while the pooling layer halves the height and width, but the number of channels increases from 1 to 16.
-The fully connected layer reduces the number of outputs layer by layer, until the number of image classes becomes 10.
+Note that the height and width of the representation
+at each layer throughout the convolutional block is reduced
+(compared to the previous layer).
+The convolutional layer uses a kernel
+with a height and width of 5,
+which with only $2$ pixels of padding in the first convolutional layer
+and none in the second convolutional layer
+leads to reductions in both height and width by 2 and 4 pixels, respectively.
+Moreover each pooling layer halves the height and width.
+However, as we go up the stack of layers,
+the number of channels increases layer-over-layer
+from 1 in the input to 6 after the first convolutional layer
+and 16 after the second layer.
+Then, the fully-connected layer reduces dimensionality layer by layer,
+until emitting an output that matches the number of image classes.

 ![Compressed notation for LeNet5](../img/lenet-vert.svg)

 ## Data Acquisition and Training

-Now, we will experiment with the LeNet model.
-We still use Fashion-MNIST as the training data set since the problem is rather more difficult than OCR (even in the 1990s the error rates were in the 1% range).
+Now that we've implemented the model,
+we might as well run some experiments
+to see what we can accomplish with the LeNet model.
+While it might serve nostalgia
+to train LeNet on the original MNIST OCR dataset,
+that dataset has become too easy,
+with MLPs getting over 98% accuracy,
+so it would be hard to see the benefits of convolutional networks.
+Thus we will stick with Fashion-MNIST as our dataset
+because while it has the same shape ($28\times28$ images),
+this dataset is notably more challenging.

 ```{.python .input}
 batch_size = 256
 train_iter, test_iter = d2l.load_data_fashion_mnist(batch_size=batch_size)
 ```

-Since convolutional networks are significantly more expensive to compute than multilayer perceptrons we recommend using GPUs to speed up training.
-Time to introduce a convenience function that allows us to detect whether we have a GPU: it works by trying to allocate an NDArray on `gpu(0)`, and use `gpu(0)` if this is successful.
+While convolutional networks may have few parameters,
+they can still be significantly more expensive
+to compute than a similarly deep multilayer perceptron
+so if you have access to a GPU, this might be a good time
+to put it into action to speed up training.

+Here's a simple function that we can use to detect whether we have a GPU.
+In it, we try to allocate an NDArray on `gpu(0)`,
+and use `gpu(0)` as our context if the operation proves successful.
 Otherwise, we catch the resulting exception and we stick with the CPU.

 ```{.python .input}
 # This function has been saved in the d2l package for future use